Holistic Visual Management Board

 Ask: “What did we learn?”
 Celebrate 1 idea Audit participation %

-Respond to ideas in <24 hrs Update run charts Share wins with leadership
+Respond to ideas <24 hrs Update run charts Share wins with leadership

 Common Pitfalls (And How to Dodge Them)